spring-guides/gs-handling-form-submission/README.md

 }
 ```

-The implementation of the method body is relying on a view technology, in this case [Thymeleaf][u-thymeleaf], to perform server-side rendering of the HTML.
+The implementation of the method body relies on a view technology, in this case [Thymeleaf][u-thymeleaf], to perform server-side rendering of the HTML.
 Thymeleaf parses the `greeting.html` template below and evaluates the various template expressions to render the form.

 `src/main/resources/templates/greeting.html`
 ```html